Lea Michele Just Received a Big Surprise From Ramona Singer on the 2017 AMAs Red Carpet

 When Lea Michele, wearing J. Mendel, arrived on the red carpet for tonight's big award show, The Mayor star was totally expecting to rub elbows with music's biggest stars.
 What she didn't see coming, however, was a special message from Real Housewives of New York City's Ramona Singer.

 While appearing on Live From the Red Carpet, E!
-News' Jason Kennedy asked Lea, who is introducing Nick Jonas at the award show, to look into the monitor to talk to her biggest fan.
-What came next was a big surprise for the Bravo superfan.
+News' Jason Kennedy asked Lea to look into the monitor to talk to her biggest fan.

-In the surprise video, Ramona said to the singer, "Hey Lea, I know you are presenting tonight and I know you are going to be fabulous."
+"Hey Lea, I know you are presenting tonight and I know you are going to be fabulous," Ramona shared.

-The Bravo star then extended an invitation to the former Glee star, "I think you should come to New York City and film with us on the Housewives show."
+The Bravo star then extended an invitation to the former Glee star.
+"I think you should come to New York City and film with us on the Housewives show."

 Neilson Barnard/Getty Images